appacademy-prep-work/appacademy-prep-work.github.io/_includes/non-technical-interview.md

 ### Create your content.

-- List out your background, including dates for everything.
+- List out your jobs, internships and/or volunteering roles, including dates for everything.
 Think how best to present it to us.
 - Take some time to think through meaningful answers to the questions above.
+- Come up with a 2-3 minute personal pitch that tells the whole story of why you'd make an awesome App Academy student.
 - Look through our [FAQ][faq], and list out any further questions you may have.
 You can ask your interviewer when the time comes.

 ### Practice your delivery.

+- Look up some common interview questions and practice answering them.
+  - Think like a politician.
+When someone asks you a question, see if you can use it to transition into one of your "talking points".
+That said, don't think _too much_ like a politician.
+We expect you to answer our questions, not evade them :wink:
 - Practice out loud.
 - Record yourself.
   - This allows you to see how you are presenting yourself and how concise and engaging your answers are.